DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 [Tch.]

-Fallen angel Alfreya was taken aback.
+Fallen angel Alfreyja was taken aback.
-If it would be heaven lord Alfreya's barrier at full power, then attack just now wouldn't be able to injure him.
+If it would be heaven lord Alfreyja's barrier at full power, then attack just now wouldn't be able to injure him.
 This was his price for devoting himself fully to magic attack power.

 [Think I'm done, inferior species!?]